jspm/jspm-resolve/resolver-spec.md

 #### Package Map

-The `package.json` file `"map"` property can be used to configure mappings for both installed dependencies and the local project, with the followinng structure:
+The `package.json` file `"map"` property can be used to configure mappings for both installed dependencies and the local project, with the following structure:

 `package.json`:
 ```js